 The success of your car accident case will depend upon showing that someone else’s actions were responsible for your injuries.
 A lawyer can help ensure that your claim is built with the strongest and most compelling evidence available to justify an award in your favor.

 Contact a Dallas, GA Car Accident Attorney Today

 Injured in a wreck in Paulding County or elsewhere in west Georgia?
 The Dallas car accident lawyers Sherrod & Bernard, P.C. are standing by to help.
 We can help you recover compensation for your medical bills, lost wages, and even pain and suffering.
 Put our experience to work for you.
-Call or contact us today for a free case review.
+Call or contact our law offices today for a free case review.